BYLAWS OF THE INTERNATIONAL SOCIETY FOR THE SCHOLARSHIP OF TEACHING AND LEARNING, INC

 Section 3: Election Process

-The Recognition Committee proposes a slate of at least one nominee for each vacant elected office.
+The Nominations Subcommittee of the Recognition Committee proposes a slate of at least one nominee for each vacant elected office.
 Members may send names of potential nominees to the Recognition Committee at any time for consideration during the subsequent election.
-Election to any office requires a majority of the votes cast for that position; if more than two candidates are on the ballot for a single position, a ranked voting process will be used to determine the candidate who receives a majority of the votes cast.
+Election to any office requires a majority of votes cast for that position.
+If a single position has more than two candidates on the ballot, the winner will be determined using a ranked voting process, which ensures that the elected candidate has received a majority of the votes.

-Election to the Presidency is intended to be for a term of three years, serving one year in each of three roles.
+Election to the Presidency is intended to be for a term of three years, serving one year in each of three different roles (i.e., President-Elect, President, Past President).
+These three roles collectively constitute the Presidential Team.
+The Presidential Team works collaboratively to oversee the functions of the Board and meets before the monthly Board meeting.

 President

-The President chairs the Board of Directors, has general charge of the affairs of the Society, presides at business meetings, and serves as a voting ex-officio member of all committees.
-In consultation with the Recognition Committee, the President fills vacancies on the Board of Directors between elections except as otherwise provided.
-In the event of the President’s death, resignation, absence, or inability to serve, the duties of the President pass to the Past-President.
+The President chairs the Board, has general charge of the affairs of the Society, presides at business meetings, and serves as a voting ex-officio member of all committees.
+In consultation with the Recognition Committee, the President fills vacancies on the Board between elections.
+In the event of the President’s death, resignation, absence, or inability to serve, the duties of the President pass to the Past President.
 The President serves for one year.

 Past President

-The Past President chairs the Convenings Committee and serves on the Recognition Committee.
-In the absence of the President, the Past-President presides at meetings of the Board of Directors and the face-to-face business meeting of the Society.
+The Past President provides counsel and service to the President and other members of the Board and serves on the Convenings Committee and the Recognition Committee to provide continuity.
+In the absence of the President, the Past President presides at meetings of the Board and the annual business meeting of the Society.
 The Past President serves for one year.

-The Secretary is responsible for overseeing the creation and maintenance of a comprehensive archive of the Society, its Board of Directors, and its standing committees and sub-committees.
-The Secretary initiates an annual review of the bylaws, and, in the absence of the Executive Director, who keeps minutes of regular Board of Directors meetings, the Secretary keeps minutes of the annual face-to-face meetings of the Board and the membership.
-In serving on the Recognition Committee, the Secretary also guides the coordination of Interest Groups as a key membership benefit of the Society.
-The Secretary serves for three years and may be re-elected.
+The Historian is responsible for overseeing the creation and maintenance of a comprehensive, centralized archive of the Society, its Board, its standing committees, and its sub-committees, and an annual review of the bylaws.
+As required by US Law, the Historian (in lieu of a secretary) serves as a signatory for required official documents, and, in the absence of the Executive Director, keeps minutes of Board meetings and members.
+In serving on the Recognition Committee, the Historian also guides the coordination of Interest Groups as a key membership benefit of the Society.
+The Historian serves for three years and may serve only two consecutive terms.
+The Historian must have at least three years of membership with the Society, prior to being appointed.
+In addition, the Historian oversees the International Collaborative Writing Groups (ICWGs) and ensures that standing committees are organizing the ICGWs for their appropriate year.

 Treasurer

 The Treasurer is responsible for the Society’s financial transactions and records.
-The Treasurer advises the Board of Directors about financial feasibility of Society activities.
-The treasurer sees that financial reports, annual budgets and audits are prepared as requested by the Board and assumes responsibilities for signing checks as one of two designated persons.
+The Treasurer advises the Board on the financial feasibility of Society activities.
+The Treasurer sees that financial reports, annual budgets, and audits are prepared as requested by the Board and assumes responsibilities for financial transactions c as one of two designated persons.
 The Treasurer serves on the Board’s Finance Subcommittee and the Convenings Committee.
-The Treasurer serves for three years; four if mentoring a Treasurer-Elect, and may be re-elected.
-Treasurers who are subsequently re-elected to the position would take on only a three years term.
+The Treasurer serves for three years.
+The Treasurer may serve for a fourth year, if mentoring a Treasurer-Elect and may be re-appointed.
+Treasurers who are subsequently re-appointed to the position would take on only a three-year term.

 Section 5: Vacancies

-The Past President assumes the presidency if that office is vacated before the completion of the President’s term and serves again as Past-President the following year when the new President begins her or his term.
+The Past President assumes the presidency if that office is vacated before the completion of the President’s term and serves again as Past President the following year when the new President begins their term.

-Section 6: Subcommittees of the Board of Directors
+Section 6: Working Groups and Subcommittees of the Board of Directors

-The Board may establish ad hoc groups within the Board at any time: working groups for bounded projects and subcommittees for significant ongoing work.
+The Board may establish ad hoc groups within the Board at any time.
+These ad hoc groups are working groups for bounded projects and subcommittees for significant ongoing work.

 - Selecting the location of the annual conference/meeting